pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/multi-node_deployment.md

 ## Generate key-pair(public key, private key) using ssh keygen

 Before using Terraform, first generate the key-pair (public key, private key) using `ssh-keygen`.
-Then associate both public and private keys with AWS EC2 instances.TogGenerate the key-pair, follow this [documentation](/content/learning-paths/server-and-cloud/postgresql/ec2_deployment.md#generate-key-pairpublic-key-private-key-using-ssh-keygen).
+Then associate both public and private keys with AWS EC2 instances.To generate the key-pair, follow this [documentation](/content/learning-paths/server-and-cloud/postgresql/ec2_deployment.md#generate-key-pairpublic-key-private-key-using-ssh-keygen).

-## Deploy EC2 instance via Terraform
+## Deploy EC2 instances via Terraform

 After generating the public and private keys, we have to create an EC2 instance.
 Then we will push our public key to the **authorized_keys** folder in **~/.ssh**.
 We will also create a security group that opens inbound ports **22**(ssh) and **5432**(PSQL).
 Below is a Terraform file called **main.tf**.